Manuel Uribe Troncoso

-Manuel Uribe y Troncoso (17 June 1867, in Toluca, Mexico – 21 January 1959, in New York City, United States) was a Mexican ophthalmologist.
+Manuel Uribe Troncoso (Note: The surnames are also given as "Uribe y Troncoso", with the coordinating conjunction y ("and").)
+(17 June 1867 – 21 January 1959) was a Mexican ophthalmologist.

+Manuel Uribe Troncoso was born in Toluca, State of Mexico, on 17 June 1867.
+He graduated with a degree in medicine from the National University of Mexico (UNM).

 A joint founder of the Mexican Ophthalmology Society, he was a renowned expert on the physiology and diseases of the eye.
 In 1943 President Manuel Ávila Camacho appointed him one of the founding members of the Colegio Nacional.

+Uribe Troncoso died in New York City, United States, on 21 January 1959.